Dow, DuPont merger wins US antitrust approval with conditions

 Dow and DuPont have already received clearance to merge from Europe, China and Brazil.
 They are now awaiting approval from just a handful of countries, including Canada and Mexico.

-(Reporting by Diane Bartz in Washington; Editing by Jonathan Oatis and Leslie Adler)
+(Reporting by Diane Bartz in Washington; Editing by Chris Sanders and Leslie Adler)